JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-platform-specifics.md

 * If you don't set a font explicitly, each system assigns a different default font to your text.
 * Even for the same font, letter aliasing mechanisms specific to each platform can lead to noticeable differences.

-This doesn't have a significant impact on user experience (on the contrary, default fonts look as expected on each platform).
+This doesn't have a significant impact on user experience.
+On the contrary, the default fonts appear as expected on each platform.
-But pixel differences may get in the way of screenshot testing, for example.
+However, pixel differences may interfere with screenshot testing, for example.

 ### Initial performance